-The final guidance explains what kinds of establishments are covered by the regulations and lists specific examples of covered and non-covered establishments.
 A covered establishment is a restaurant or similar foodservice business with 20 or more locations nationwide operating under the same name and serving substantially the same menu items.
-This includes concession stands in movie theaters and theme parks, bakeries, convenience stores, food takeout or delivery establishments, and superstores.
+This includes concession stands in movies and theme parks, bakeries, convenience stores, food takeout or delivery establishments, and superstores.
 However, food trucks and mobile vendors walking around at stadiums are not considered covered establishments because they do not have a fixed location or site.

 B. Menus and Menu Boards

-As the final guidance requires covered establishments provide calorie counts on “menus” and “menu boards,” determining what is a “menu” and “menu board” is a critical first step toward compliance.
-Menus and menu boards are defined as the primary writing of the covered establishment from which a customer makes an order selection, including, but not limited to, breakfast, lunch, dinner menus, dessert menus, beverage menus, children’s menus, takeout menus, menus mailed or delivered from a restaurant, electronic menus, and menus on the internet.
-The primary writing of an establishment can include more than one form of written material.
+The final guidance requires covered establishes provide calorie counts on “menus” and “menu boards.”
+Thus, determining what constitutes a “menu” and “menu board” is a critical first step toward compliance.
+Menus and menu boards are defined as the “primary writing” of the covered establishment from which a customer makes an order selection, including but not limited to, breakfast, lunch, dinner menus, dessert menus, beverage menus, children’s menus, takeout menus, menus mailed or delivered from a restaurant, electronic menus, and menus on the internet.
+The “primary writing” of an establishment may include more than one form of written material.

 The final guidance also explains the formatting required for menus and menu boards.
 First, they must include the statement “2,000 calories a day is used for general nutrition advice, but calorie needs vary.”
 This statement must be posted on the menu or menu board prominently and in a clear and conspicuous manner.

-One difference in the final guidance is that the FDA did not give a specific amount of variance or error that is allowed in stating the nutritional information, but instead broadly stated that the information must have a “reasonable basis.”
-Nutrient values, as per 21 CFR 101.11 (c), can be determined by nutrient databases, laboratory analysis, published cookbooks with nutritional information for the recipes, or by other reasonable means.
+Although the FDA does not give a specific amount of variance or error allowed in stating the nutritional information, it broadly requires that the information have a “reasonable basis.”
+Nutrient values, as per 21 CFR 101.11 (c), may be determined by nutrient databases, laboratory analysis, published cookbooks with nutritional information for the recipes, or by other reasonable means.

-Another difference between the final guidance and previous statements involves variable ingredients in the same menu item.
-Previously, the FDA had stated that menu items must have individual calorie disclosures for each variable ingredient.
-In the final guidance, the FDA allows for a range of calories for the menu item.
+Finally, the FDA allows for a range of calories for the menu item.
 An example includes a grilled cheese sandwich that comes with either cheddar or Swiss cheese.
-Before, the calorie statements for each cheese had to be listed separately on the menu.
-Now, a range of calories for the grilled cheese is acceptable.
+Here, a range of calories for the grilled cheese is acceptable.

 C. Catered Events and Catering Menus

-The FDA noted that a catered event is likely not a covered establishment because it does not offer for sale standard menu items.
-This means that establishments who provide items from a catering menu for their catered event do not need to provide calorie or other nutritional information to the guests of the catered event.
+The FDA notes that a catered event is not likely a covered establishment because it does not offer for sale standard menu items.
+This means that customers who purchase items from a catering menu for their catered event do not need to provide calorie or other nutritional information to the guests of the catered event.
 However, if a covered establishment offers off-site catering, it must provide calorie information for standard menu items listed on their catering menus.

 D. Alcoholic Beverages

-While alcohol must still be labeled, the final guidance provided more detailed instructions for alcoholic beverages.
-Before, it was unclear whether beer on tap needed to have calories labeled on the tap handles.
-The FDA clarified that beers on tap are exempt from the labeling requirements because they are “food on display” and not self-serve.
+While alcohol must still be labeled, the final guidance provides more detailed instructions for alcoholic beverages.
+For example, the FDA clarified that beers on tap are exempt from the labeling requirements because they are “food on display” and not self-serve.
 Even if a menu or menu board lists the calories for beers, they do not have to be listed on or next to the tap or nozzle.
-The FDA also addressed the issue of suggested alcoholic beverage pairings.
-The final guidance states that the calories for suggested alcoholic beverage pairings do not have to be labeled on the menu if the pairing item is not for sale.
+Additionally, the final guidance states that the calories for suggested alcoholic beverage pairings do not have to be labeled on the menu if the pairing item is not for sale.

 E. Record Keeping Requirements